 Economic expert, former Minister of Finance of Slovak republic

 Ivan Mikloš was Deputy Prime Minister and Minister of Finance of the Slovak Republic in 2002-2006 and 2010-2012.
 In the first government of Mikuláš Dzurinda, during the years 1998-2002, he held the post of Deputy Prime Minister for the Economy.
 In 1991, he became Minister of Privatization (1991-1992).
 Subsequently, in 1992 he co-founded and until 1998 led the economic think-tank MESA10.
 In the period 2006-2010 and 2012-2016, he was a member of the National Council of the Slovak Republic.
 In 2014, he was re-elected as the president of the MESA10 think tank and became a member of the board of international advisers of the National Reform Council of Ukraine and the VoxUkraine platform.
 During the years 2015-2016, he held the position of chief advisor to the Ukrainian Minister of Finance and was also an advisor to the Ukrainian Minister of Economy.
 From April 2016 to August 2019, he served as the chief economic adviser to the Prime Minister of Ukraine.
 After the change of government, from November 2019 to March 2020, he was the economic advisor to the newly elected Prime Minister of Ukraine.
 In 2016-2020, he led the strategic group for the support of reforms in Ukraine (SAGSUR).
 He is also a co-founder of the Ukrainian economic think-tank Center for Economic Strategy.
-From August 2021, he is a member of the Strategic Council for the Implementation of the Recovery and Resilience Plan of the Slovak Republic led by the Prime Minister.
-From November 2021, he also works as an advisor to the Prime Minister of Moldova.
+In 2021-2022, he also worked as an advisor to the Prime Minister of Moldova.
 In March 2022, he became an adviser to the President of the Slovak Republic in the field of economic policy.

 Ivan Mikloš was one of the leading figures of economic transformation in Slovakia.
 During his tenure in the governments of Mikuláš Dzurinda in the years 1998-2002 and 2002-2006, Slovakia recorded several international successes, including entry into the OECD (2000), NATO (2004) and the European Union (2004).
 He was the main architect of the reforms, thanks to which Slovakia was named the most reformed country in the world in 2004 by the World Bank.
 He was awarded “Best Minister of Finance” in 2004 according to Euromoney magazine poll.
 He is the recipient of many domestic and international awards and the author of numerous professional publications, articles and blogs.